jax-ml/jax/jax/experimental/jax2tf/README.md

 jax2tf.convert(image_mask_jax, polymorphic_shapes=["(b, w, w)", "(w, w)"])
 ```

-When tracing and converting with abstract shapes some primitive parameters will be dimension variables
+When tracing and lowering with abstract shapes some primitive parameters will be dimension variables
 instead of just constants, e.g., the `shape` parameter of `broadcast_in_dim` will be `(1, w, w)`.
 Note that JAX primitives distinguish the inputs, which are array values,
 e.g., `b` for `broadcast_in_dim` above, and the parameters, e.g., `broadcast_dimensions` and `shape`.

-The conversion of `image_mask_jax` would use `tf.shape` to compute the
+The lowering of `image_mask_jax` would use `tf.shape` to compute the
 values of the dimension variables `b` and `w`:

 ```python